Jkutkut/PY-Process_Planner_Visualizer/README.md

 # Process Planning Visualizer:

-A simple way to visualize how the different implementations work with the processes.
+A simple way to visualize how the different implementations handle a set of processes.
+It graphs in the console a colorful line bar with the use of the different processes.

 ## Installation:
     git clone --recursive git@github.com:Jkutkut/PY-Process_Planner_Visualizer.git